Long green Anaheim peppers with one pod sliced lengthwise

 • Heat tier: Medium (1K-10K SHU)

-Anaheim's name is Californian, but the seed story points back to New Mexico.
-New Mexico State University notes that New Mexico No. 9, released by Fabian Garcia in 1913, helped standardize New Mexican-type chiles for processing.
+Anaheim's California name sits on a New Mexican breeding foundation.
+New Mexico State University reports that Fabian Garcia released New Mexico No. 9 in 1913, helping standardize New Mexican-type chiles for processing.

-The Anaheim Pepper delivers 500–3K Scoville Heat Units, placing it in the Medium tier (1K-10K SHU).
+The Anaheim Pepper delivers 500–2.5K Scoville Heat Units, placing it in the Medium tier (1K-10K SHU).
+That makes it roughly the same heat range as a jalapeño because their published ranges overlap.

 Heat Position on the Scoville Scale